Planning for Joint Replacement Surgery

 Patient Education for Joint Replacement Surgery

 The planning process starts as soon as the patient books the surgery through their physician.
-Each patient is encouraged to attend a preoperative class that includes presentations from the program coordinator, a physical therapist and a case manager.
-Topics include:
+Each patient is encouraged to attend a preoperative class that includes topics such as:

 - What to expect physically, mentally and emotionally before, during, and after surgery